GaProgMan/OwaspHeaders.Core/README.md

 See the contents of the LICENSE file for details

+# NuGet package

+OwaspHeaders.Core is now availble as a NuGet package.
+The NuGet package can be accessed [here](https://www.nuget.org/packages/OwaspHeaders.Core/)

 ## Description
 A collection of ASP.NET Core middleware classes designed to increase web application security by adopting the recommended [OWASP](https://www.owasp.org/index.php/Main_Page) settings.